ESG Questionnaire Response - Fisher Investments (FI)

 FI have established a formal Responsible Investments Committee, comprised of individuals from both FIIG and the Portfolio Management Group leadership teams.
 The Committee oversees FI’s ESG activities and keeps apace of ESG industry developments, providing oversight and alignment of ESG activities with the firms’ strategic priorities, with the intention of making FI a market leader through our ESG considerations and implementation.

-In addition, FI has six designated ESG Specialists (as of May 31, 2023), who offer crucial ESG expertise and play a central role in the application of ESG considerations throughout all stages of our investment process: research, guideline implementation and portfolio compliance.
+In addition, FI has six designated ESG Specialists (as of December 31, 2023), who offer crucial ESG expertise and play a central role in the application of ESG considerations throughout all stages of our investment process: research, guideline implementation and portfolio compliance.
 The Committee’s permanent members include four ESG Research Specialists, one member of FI’s IPC, and one Vice President of Responsible Investments.
 Additional responsibilities of our four ESG Research Specialists include serving as a valuable resource for our clients and prospective clients, and working closely with FI’s IPC to provide ESG training to our Research Group.
 The Vice President of Responsible Investments is dedicated to assisting in all aspects of ESG and Responsible Investments, including client reporting and content creation.

-Additionally, FIIG has an Investor Responsibility and Engagement team, consisting of a Vice President, and two Analysts.
+Additionally, FIIG has an Investor Responsibility and Engagement team, consisting of a Vice President, and three Analysts.
 Their responsibilities include providing extra capacity for engagement opportunities, building a structured and coherent framework to support continuous engagements, and sharing their wealth of industry experience with individuals across our organization.

 Furthermore, FIIG’s CGA team helps ensure compliance with client mandated guidelines, including ESG guidelines.
 This team is responsible for accurately translating client and FI mandates into coding for the firm’s order management system, and monitoring portfolios to help ensure compliance with all client, FI and regulatory guidelines.